scrabbletank/farhome-rules/rulesdoc.md

 #### Invulnerability
 *8th level*
-___

 - **Casting Time:** 9 AP
 - **Range:** self
 - **Duration:** concentration, 1 minute

 You cover yourself in a layer of force, warding yourself from harm.
 Make a spellcasting roll against 2 terrible dice.
 On success you gain _Resistance 1_ to all damage, increasing by 1 for each critical.
-While the ward holds you are immune to gaining poison, slow, and are unaffected by hazardous terrain.
+While the ward holds you are immune to gaining poison, slow, and are uneffected by hazardous terrain.

 The duration increases by 1 minute for each level cast above 8th.

 #### Slow Time
 *8th level*
-___

 - **Casting Time:** 10 AP
 - **Range:** 5
 - **Duration:** concentration, 1 minute